How to Split Rent and Utilities Fairly Among Roommates

 Add rent when it’s paid.

-Utilities – as the bills come in
+Add Utilities as the bills come in.

 Easily add groceries or joint purchases.